Logbook: Electronic logbooks

 Prior to the advent of mobile computing, logbooks were almost exclusively printed and bound in hard copy form.
 While physical logbooks offer advantages in frontline applications with many users (like aircraft maintenance logs), the proliferation of cloud computing and mobile devices has enabled the development of electronic logbooks.
-They may be as complex as software packages, or as simple as editable spreadsheets, but electronic logbooks offer several advantages—like virtually unlimited capacity and digital backups.
+They may be as complex as software packages, or as simple as editable spreadsheets, but electronic logbooks offer several advantages including virtually unlimited capacity and digital backups.

 Applications

 Maritime logbooks

 To record key navigation, engine watch, port calls and other operational activities on board vessels of all sizes, marine logbooks must meet the specific reporting requirements of IMO, SOLAS and flag states.
 When maritime logbooks are of the electronic variety, manually-inserted information is normally combined with data recorded from the vessel's instruments such as time and position.
 Typical marine logbooks are: